alexdarbyshire/alexdarbyshire.com/content/posts/from-proxmox-to-azure-return-to-simplicity/index.md

 ## Personal Update

 At the end of March 2024, my father died.
 May he rest in peace.
-With the process grieving taking its natural course, this site went well on the back-burner, or even off the stove entirely for a time.
+With the process of grieving taking its natural course, this site went well on the back-burner, or even off the stove entirely for a time.

 ## The Migration Journey